Read the requirements you need to know if you wish to implement self-monitoring processes in your business.

 What steps are required to set up self-monitoring?

 If your business is interested in self-monitoring, you should contact us for further advice.
-A self-monitoring protocol will be agreed in writing, documenting the way in which sampling, analysis and data reporting will be carried out.
+A self-monitoring protocol will be setup, documenting the way in which sampling, analysis and data reporting will be carried out.
 It can be amended by negotiation at any time.

 Once a self-monitoring protocol has been established the terms of the protocol will become part of the permit conditions whereby a breach of the protocol will be considered a breach of the permit.
 A business may withdraw from self-monitoring at a future time.
-If this happens, we will carry out sampling to determine quality/quantity charges at a frequency to fit our sampling programmes and the permit will be amended accordingly.
+If this happens, we will carry out sampling to determine compliance and quality/quantity charges at a frequency to fit our sampling programmes and the permit will be amended accordingly.

 Our Trade Waste Officers are happy to assist with any queries you may have in relation to your trade waste discharge.
-You can contact us on 13 13 95 or email email@example.com or call 13 13 95.
+You can contact us on 13 13 95 or email email@example.com.